CIBC-Internal/python/Doc/c-api/typeobj.rst

 .. c:member:: descrsetfunc PyTypeObject.tp_descr_set

-   An optional pointer to a "descriptor set" function.
+   An optional pointer to a function for setting and deleting a descriptor's value.

    The function signature is ::

       int tp_descr_set(PyObject *self, PyObject *obj, PyObject *value);

+   The *value* argument is set to ``NULL`` to delete the value.
    This field is inherited by subtypes.

    ..
 XXX explain.

-.. c:member:: long PyTypeObject.tp_dictoffset
+.. c:member:: Py_ssize_t PyTypeObject.tp_dictoffset

    If the instances of this type have a dictionary containing instance variables, this field is non-zero and contains the offset in the instances of the type of